PatrickWeller/CancerHotspotsCompleteBedFile/README.md

 Splice variants have remained unchanged from the API output.

-The aim was to represent regions in a way that would be more useful for a pipeline to identify variants in hotspots, to aid S-VIG code automation.
+The aim was to represent regions in a way that would be more useful for a pipeline to identify variants in hotspots, to aid S-VIG UK code automation.
 This resource may be helpful for NGS labs wanting to incorporate these hotspot regions into their pipelines.

 ## Use at Your Own Risk